 Mayville in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Topics.
-This historical marker is listed in this topic list: Notable Buildings.
-A significant historical year for this entry is 1810.
+This historical marker is listed in this topic list: Women.
+A significant historical year for this entry is 1919.

 Location.
-42° 15.288′ N, 79° 30.333′ W. Marker is in Mayville, New York, in Chautauqua County.
-Marker is on North Erie Street (New York State Route 394) 0.1 miles east of East Chautauqua Street (New York State Route 430), on the right when traveling west.
+42° 15.279′ N, 79° 30.301′ W. Marker is in Mayville, New York, in Chautauqua County.
+Marker can be reached from North Erie Street (New York State Route 394) near East Chautauqua Street (New York State Route 430).
+Located in front of Mayville Town Hall.
 Touch for map.
-Marker is at or near this postal address: 3 North Erie Street, Mayville NY 14757, United States of America.
+Marker is in this post office area: Mayville NY 14757, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on May 8, 2021.
-It was originally submitted on July 17, 2017, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 425 times since then and 53 times this year.
+It was originally submitted on April 22, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 363 times since then and 16 times this year.
 Last updated on May 8, 2021, by Bradley Owen of Morgantown, West Virginia.
-Photos: 1, 2. submitted on July 17, 2017, by Anton Schwarzmueller of Wilson, New York.
-3. submitted on May 7, 2021, by Anton Schwarzmueller of Wilson, New York. • J. Makali Bruton was the editor who published this page.
+Photos: 1, 2, 3. submitted on April 22, 2013, by Mike Wintermantel of Pittsburgh, Pennsylvania. • J. Makali Bruton was the editor who published this page.